UnionInternationalCheminsdeFer/OSDM/spec/relationship-offer-offerpart-product-and-fare.md

 - `regulatoryConditions`

-  The regulatory conditions need to be communicated to the passengers(s), e.g., printed on the ticket.
+  The regulatory conditions need to be communicated to the passengers(s), e.g. printed on the ticket.

 - `serviceClass`

-  The service class need to be communicated to the passengers(s), e.g., printed on the ticket.
+  The service class need to be communicated to the passengers(s), e.g. printed on the ticket.

 - `travelValidityConstraint`

   The date are needed to create valid barcode and control data.

+- `reservationDetails`

+  The reserved places have to be communicated to the passengers(s), e.g. printed on the ticket.

 ### Accounting Step